Contents

 5h.
 BAK3R Office 365 Credential Cracker

-Plain language: BAK3R is a tool that automatically tests stolen username/password combinations against Microsoft Office 365 email servers.
-Valid credentials are captured for the attacker to use in email fraud or further network access.
+Analyst note: BAK3R automatically tests stolen credential pairs against Microsoft Office 365 SMTP servers at 25 concurrent threads.
+Valid credentials are written to a separate file for use in business email compromise or further network access.

 Confidence: DEFINITE (script recovered; BAD-BAK3R.txt confirms 58 recent failed O365 attempts on the server)